SophieCodingg/identity-alchemist/README.md

 ## Features

 - **Identity Generation**: Create realistic synthetic identities with various attributes including name, gender, age, nationality, and more.
 - **Machine Learning Integration**: Utilizes a Random Forest classifier to predict a person's country based on other characteristics.
+(Needs to be improved)
 - **Data Validation**: Ensures the integrity and realism of generated data through various validation checks.
 - **Encryption and Decryption**: Secures sensitive identity information using strong encryption methods.
 - **Data Analysis**: Provides tools for analyzing generated identities, including age distribution, gender ratios, and common names.